codestarsup/django-starter-template/README.md

 ```bash
 $ docker compose -f docker-compose.local.yml run web python manage.py renameproject config codestars # "config" is the current name of project and "codestars" is the new name
 ```

+## Notes

+### Database host & name

+**Note #1:** If you are going to change database container name from starter_database to another name such as project_x_database. consider to change the .postgres env file accordingly.
+You should set the host name to project_x_database.